-Bachelor's degree and master's degree are used.
-Doctoral or doctorate is used but not doctorate degree.
-Doctorate is a noun.
-Doctoral is an adjective.
-Apostrophes are not used when stating the formal name of a degree as in Bachelor of Arts and Master of Arts.

-- Orrect: She earned a bachelor's degree from The City College of New York. - (X) Incorrect: She earned a bachelor degree from The City College of New York. - Orrect: He earned a doctoral degree from The City College of New York. - Orrect: He earned a doctorate from The City College of New York. - Incorrect: He earned a doctorate degree from The City College of New York.

-Abbreviations of Academic Degrees
+B.A.
+Bachelor of Arts

 B. Arch Bachelor of Architecture

 B.S.
 Bachelor of Science

 B.E.
 Bachelor of Engineering

 B.F.A.
 Bachelor of Fine Arts

 M.A.
 Master of Arts

 M. Arch Master of Architecture

+M.F.A Master of Fine Arts

 M.S.
 Master of Science

 M.S.
 Ed.
 Master of Science in Education

 M.L.A.
 Master of Landscape Architecture

 M.P.A.
 Master of Public Administration

 M.P.S.
 Master of Professional Studies

 Ed.D.
 Doctor of Education

 Ph.D.
 Doctor of Philosophy